data-science-made-easy/R-course/README.md

 }
 ```

-You can find the source code [here](https://raw.githubusercontent.com/data-science-made-easy/R-course/master/hanoi_assignment.R).
 Your assignment is to fill in the three holes marked with (TO DO 1, 2, 3).

 If you successfully did so, you may run the following test.
 ```R